 Retired Status

-All board certified or associate certified chaplains in the Association of Professional Chaplains who are in good standing, have been certified for at least two years, and have substantially retired from professional chaplaincy may request retired status (working no more than 50% of the time within a year in professional compensated chaplaincy).
+All associate and board certified certified chaplains in the Association of Professional Chaplains who are in good standing, have been certified for at least two years, and have substantially retired from professional chaplaincy, may request retired status (working no more than 50% of the time within a year in professional compensated chaplaincy).
 Certification or status with BCCI does not change, hence the use of the terms “Retired Board Certified Chaplain” and “Retired Associate Certified Chaplain.”

 Retired Board Certified Chaplains: